-As you prepare to check into your new home on-campus, we've developed a list of items to bring to campus and what to leave at home.
-If you are sharing a room with roommate(s), we encourage you to reach out to coordinate bringing items you might share.
+As you prepare to check into your new home on-campus, we've developed a checklist of items for you this fall amid COVID-19, along with your traditional items to bring to campus and what to leave at home.

 Each room is furnished with desks, chairs, beds, drawers, and shelf space.
 We've provided a list of items to best help with your transition at AU.
 Remember, you will need far less than you imagine.
 Many necessities can be purchased at the Campus Store.

 - Face coverings/masks

 Pulse Oximeter (measures blood oxygen levels if sick)